 A short summary of what a web page (or in this case a WebAR experience) is about.
-Character counts vary by search engine, but usually 160 characters with spaces are the standard.
+Character counts vary by a search engine, but usually, 160 characters with spaces are the standard.

 Discrete 3-D shapes within the AR experience that a user can interact with.

 It is the digital content displayed on top, immersed in the user context.

 When the tracking of a digital object is fixed or anchored, to a certain point in the real world.

 Provides a geospatial anchor for an augmentation.
 Typically the Point Of Interest specifies a geographic coordinate or a set of points representing an area of interest or other geographic feature.

 Detection of position, direction, and movements of a body in three-dimensional space.